 \begin{theorem} Let $G$ be a biconnected graph.
-Then $\text{PoC}(G,2) \geq 3/4$. \end{theorem} \begin{proof} The case $m\leq 2$ is trivial, so consider $m\geq 3$.
+Then $\text{PoC}(G,2) \leq 4/3$. \end{theorem} \begin{proof} The case $m\leq 2$ is trivial since $n=2$ and the PoC is $1$ in this case, so consider $m\geq 3$.
 Take an arbitrary utility function $u$, and assume without loss of generality that $u(M)=1$.
 By Lemma~\ref{lem:mms-two-equal}, we may also assume that $\text{MMS}(u,2)=1/2$.
-Call a good \emph{heavy} if it has value more than $1/4$.
-Since there can be at most one heavy good in each part of a MMS partition, there are at most two heavy goods in total.
-Call these heavy goods $g_1$ and $g_2$; if there are fewer than two heavy goods, pick the remaining good(s) arbitrarily.
+Call a good \emph{heavy} if it has value strictly more than $1/4$.
+Since there can be at most one heavy good in each part of an MMS partition, there are at most two heavy goods in total.
+Pick goods $g_1$ and $g_2$ so that together they include all of the heavy goods.
 By Proposition~\ref{prop:biconnected}, there is a cycle in $G$ containing $g_1$ and $g_2$, and an open ear decomposition with this cycle as the first ear.

 We will construct a bipolar ordering of the vertices that begins with $g_1$ and ends with $g_2$.
-Assume that the first ear is a cycle with vertex order $g_1,h_1,\dots,h_i,g_2,h_{i+1},\dots,h_j$.
+Assume that the first ear is a cycle with vertex order see Figure~\ref{fig:ear} for an illustration.
 We arrange these vertices as For each subsequent ear, suppose that the two vertices belonging to previous ears are $h$ and $h'$, where $h$ appears before $h'$ in the current ordering.
 We insert the remaining vertices on the path from $h$ to $h'$ into the ordering directly after $h$, following the same order as in the path.
 One can check (for example, by induction on the number of ears) that the resulting ordering is a bipolar ordering beginning with $g_1$ and ending with $g_2$.